djnavarro/learning-cpp/notes/chapter-04.md

 The book then moves into talking about the practicalities of the design process.
 The goal is to produce a design document that specifies in advance how the software should work.
 This plan might start out as a basic sketch.
 As you put together the sketch you'll start fleshing out specific classes, their methods and fields, and the ways they interact.
 It's an iterative process: you might realise some parts of your plan are wrong, redesign, etc.

-Keeping to the spirit of these notes I'll try to do one of these things myself.
+Keeping to the spirit of these notes I'll try to do one of these things myself, for a small program I might end up writing one day if I ever feel confident enough at C++ to do so.

-## An informal sketch
+## Iteration 1: An informal sketch

 Something I've always wanted to do is write a simple game engine for simple text-based games, kind of like the "choose your own adventure" novels and "fighting fantasy" novels I used to read as a kid, or the kind of "twine" games I used to see on the web.
 Not that the world needs another one of those things, of course, but I kind of want to do it just for fun.
 So let's imagine something like that.
 How would I design a game engine like this?
 It's not a very complicated piece of software, but it would still have quite a few moving parts.